SOCIETY FOR ECONOMIC ANTHROPOLOGY BYLAWS

-4.2 The SEA Executive Board shall have an elected President, President-elect, Secretary, six at-large members and one student member.
+4.2 The SEA Executive Board shall have an elected President, President-elect, Secretary, five at-large members, one archaeology member, and one student member.
 All of the above shall be elected by the membership.
-These elected officers, at large and student members shall constitute an Executive Board and each will have one vote.
+These elected officers, at-large, archaeology, and student members shall constitute an Executive Board and each will have one vote.

 4.3 The President in consultation with the existing Executive Board shall appoint a Treasurer, a General Editor of the SEA Journal, Economic Anthropology, and a Section Editor to the Anthropology Newsletter.

 4.4 The Executive Board is empowered to establish membership dues.